ktlewis17/bamazon/README.md

-*Manager App - Manager is able to view inventory to add new products, remove products, and check inventory.
+*Manager App - _Manager is able to view inventory to add new products, remove products, and check inventory_.

 Manager View Options
 ![alt text](images/manager-view-options.png)